-The response of plain dents to static pressure loads deals primarily with the effects of burst strength on the damaged pipe.
-In addition to concerns relating to dent depth and profile, the material of the damaged pipe are also important.
-Work was reported in the 1980s by British Gas correlating burst pressure with dent depth and material properties for pipes with different geometries and grades (Hopkins, 1989).
+The response of plain dents to static pressure loads deals primarily with the effects of the damage on the burst strength of the pipe.
+In addition to concerns relating to dent depth and profile, the mechanical properties of the damaged pipe material are also important.
+Work was reported in the 1980s that correlates burst pressure with dent depth and material properties for pipes with different geometries and grades (Hopkins, 1989).
 The tests involved pipe ring samples that were dented prior to pressure testing.
 Table 1 provides a summary of the test results.